HRW4U DSL

 Why HRW4U?

-Over time, header_rewrite format has become unwieldy and difficult to use.
-Therefore we try to improve the following:
+Over time, the header_rewrite format has become unwieldy and difficult to use.
+HRW4U aims to improve the following:

 • Structured grammar and parser